 Provincial Variations in Tax Deductions for Tutoring

-In Canada, whether you can deduct tutoring costs on your taxes depends on where you reside, as criteria and eligibility for such deductions vary by province.
-Here's what you need to know about provincial variations:
+In Canada, whether you can deduct tutoring costs on your taxes depends on where you reside, as the rules about who can claim these deductions are different in each province.
+Tax deductions for tutoring vary by province.
+Here's a quick overview:

 Alberta: Medical expense tax credit may potentially cover some tutoring fees if they are recommended by a medical professional for a person with a learning disability.